Dental insurance

 If you don't want to pay your dentist upfront for dental work, there are three other ways to pay:

-• Use a 'capitation' plan, which spreads out your routine dental costs over a year.
-These work by a dentist estimating how much you'll spend per year on treatment, then averaging out the cost over a year in 12 monthly payments.
+Use a 'capitation' plan, which spreads out your routine dental costs over a year.
+These work by a dentist estimating how much you'll spend each year on treatment, then averaging out the cost over a year in 12 monthly payments.
 Be wary though as these policies can be expensive.

 In a nutshell, dental insurance covers routine and emergency dental work, and some policies include worldwide cover.
 These policies typically work by you paying out for the dental treatment upfront, and then claiming back the money from your insurer.

 But don't assume all policies are the same.
-Prices start from £6 per month and usually have different levels of cover to choose from.
-For example, a basic policy may cover all of your NHS treatment and cost £10 per month, while a more comprehensive policy for £20 may cover some private treatment costs.
+Prices start from around £11 per month and usually have different levels of cover to choose from.
+For example, a basic policy may cover £500 of your NHS treatment and cost £11 per month, while a more comprehensive policy for under £20 may cover similar private treatment costs.

 Each dental insurance policy is different, and you'll need to check the small print to see exactly what's included, though most cover the following:

-• Cover for emergencies, which require immediate medical attention, and accidents, where something has happened to damage your teeth or mouth and you need urgent medical attention to fix it.
+Emergency cover, for incidents which require immediate medical attention, and accidents, where something has happened to damage your teeth or mouth and you need urgent medical attention to fix it.

 As with all insurance policies, there are several things providers won't pay for – although you always need to check the small print of your policy to find out.
 Things to watch for:

-• Many providers, such as SimplyHealth, WPA and Dencover, only pay out a percentage of costs.
-For example, they'll only pay up to 50% of the cost of routine treatment (to a maximum of £200) and you'll have to cough up the rest.
+Many providers, such as SimplyHealth and WPA, only pay out a percentage of costs.
+For example, SimplyHealth will only pay up to 75% of the cost of dental treatment (to a maximum of £200 if you have its cheapest cover) and you'll have to cough up the rest.
+Others, like WPA and AXA, restrict the number of claims per year.

 Most dental insurance policies require you to pay upfront for the treatment and then claim back within six months.
 This means you'll need to have the money to pay for the treatment.
 Once you've paid, you'll need to send off the receipt and a claim form to the insurer to get your money back.